flutter/flutter/engine/src/flutter/CONTRIBUTING.md

  * Python (used by many of our tools, including 'gclient').
  * curl (used by `gclient sync`).

 You do not need [Dart](https://www.dartlang.org/downloads/linux.html) installed, as a Dart tool chain is automatically downloaded as part of the "getting the code" step.
+Similarly for the Android SDK, it's downloaded by the build step below where you run `download_android_tools.py`.

 Getting the code
 ----------------